The S/N of COS observations in calcos

 is improved through two techniques, flat fielding and coadding spectra taken at different central wavelengths or FP-POS

 settings.
-Flat fielding removes the high-frequency, pixel-to-pixel detector variations by dividing the data by a high S/N flat-field response image.
+Flat fielding removes low-frequency variations on the detector by dividing the data by a high S/N flat-field response image.
 FP-POS

-exposures smooth out the detector variations by combining in wavelength space data taken at different positions on the detector.
+exposures smooth out pixel-to-pixel detector variations by combining in wavelength space data taken at different positions on the detector.

 .
-The dark, vertical stripe is a shadow cast by a grid wire in front of the detector (Section 4.1.1
+The light, vertical stripe is a shadow cast by a grid wire in front of the detector (Section 4.1.1

 ).
 A detector dead spot and the hexagonal pattern of the fiber bundles in the micro-channel plate are also visible.
 Although significant structure is present in the FUV flats, it is reproducible and can be removed during data reduction.

 Grid-wire shadows are the greatest source of fixed-pattern noise.
 In the past calcos

 flagged these regions and eliminated their contributions to the final, summed spectra.
 During Cycle 18 a grid-wire flat-field calibration file was developed for the G130M and G160M gratings, and it was updated in Cycle 21 for all FUV gratings.
 Pixels affected by grid wires are still flagged by calcos

 , but their corrected values are included in the summed spectra.
 Figure 5.14